PrivacyIsFreedom/Windows/README.md

 # Privacy-is-Freedom

-Hi, i recommend you read my file: "List of Privacy Tools" I use everything in the list by myself.
+Hi, i recommend you read my file: "List of Privacy Services" I use everything in the list by myself.
 If the rest of the world did too, it would be a better place.

 The Five F: